 Take it from a seasoned mum, don’t do without a confinement nanny.
 These live-in help are especially necessary if it’s your first child and you don’t have a maid.

-Think about it–a whole month (technically, it’s 28 days) of being waited on hand and foot, special meals expertly prepared, doing nothing but healing and feeding baby, and (this is the most precious of all to a new mum) sleeping through the night while someone else tends to your infant.
+Think about it–a whole month (technically, it’s 28 days) of being waited on hand and foot, special meals expertly prepared, doing nothing but healing and feeding the baby, and (this is the most precious of all to a new mum) sleeping through the night while someone else tends to your infant.
 Some confinement nannies even do a little dusting and cleaning.

 Book yours early in your pregnancy because the best ones get snapped up fast.